-The Board has supported some ambitious Lloyds Banking Group targets in relation to ESG and climate change.
-As a subsidiary of SWG the Company is supportive of the Board's aim to increase investment in companies adapting their businesses to be less carbon-intensive and to invest in climate awareness strategies (funds that have a materially lower carbon intensity than their benchmark) by 2025; achieve a 50 per cent reduction in the carbon emissions of overall funds under management by 2030; and get to net zero emissions by 2050.
+The Company's Board has supported some ambitious Lloyds Banking Group targets in relation to ESG and climate change.
+The Company's aim is to increase investment in companies adapting their businesses to be less carbon-intensive and to invest in climate awareness strategies (funds that have a materially lower carbon intensity than their benchmark) by 2025; to achieve a 50 per cent reduction in the carbon emissions of the Company's overall funds under management by 2030; and get to net zero emissions by 2050.
+The Board of the Company believes that the ESG commitments that Lloyds Banking Group and Scottish Widows has made will not negatively impact investment returns for customers and is monitoring closely.
 The Board intends to provide more detail of how it is going to hit these targets in future years.